- Reading Early Years Schools Federation

-The Snowflakes Early Years Autism resource caters for children who are on the CAMHs pathway for Autism or have a diagnosis of Autism.
+The Snowflakes specialist resource caters for children who have a social communication need.
 Children will be considered for a placement where they will benefit from a high level of support, normally 1:1 or 1:2 with skilled practitioners.
 Children in the Snowflakes resource benefit from a combination of: Speech and Language therapy; Occupational Therapy; access to a low arousal environment; a personalised sensory diet and supported access to a mainstream curriculum that is differentiated to meet their individual needs.

 Children who are already based at New Bridge Nursery School will not automatically be prioritised for a placement in the resource.
 Children from across Reading Borough Council will be considered equally for a placement based on needs.